 In this section we bring you practical advice straight from our nutritionists – follow these tips and you’re on your way to achieving an optimal omega-3 index (the amount of EPA + DHA omega-3 in your red blood cells) and optimising your long-term health.
-For those who are interested in exactly how fat absorption works and, more specifically, how different forms of omega-3 are digested, we detail the science too.
-We feel everyone would be better off understanding the role of dietary co-factors – nutrients which support and enhance complex fatty acid metabolism digestion.
+For those who are interested in exactly how fat absorption works and, more specifically, how different forms of omega-3 are digested, you can read about omega-3 forms here.
+We feel everyone would be better off understanding the role of dietary co-factors – nutrients which support and enhance complex fatty acid metabolism.
 Ideally you’ll incorporate more of these into your diet – benefiting not just from maximising your omega-3 absorption but increasing your intake of valuable phytonutrients and antioxidants too.

 Dr Nina Bailey

 Head of Clinical Nutrition

 “The concept of taking a ‘one-a-day’ (albeit a rather large and difficult to swallow capsule in most cases) may seem attractive and convenient, but if you are swamping your body with omega-3 in one large dose, you may not be getting the best from your product.
 Digestion is improved when omega-3 supplements are taken with food, but to get the ultimate health benefits from EPA and DHA when using them therapeutically, it is best to split the dosage up and take capsules with several meals instead of ingesting them all at once.
 By split dosing, we improve the bioavailability and provide the body with manageable amounts of omega-3 throughout the day, ensuring a constant supply for optimal anti-inflammatory outcomes.”